Daimler's Mercedes sales drive higher but charges put brakes on profit

 STUTTGART, Germany (Reuters) - Daimler (DAIGn.DE) reported a 64% fall in 2019 net profit, its largest drop in a decade, despite record high Mercedes-Benz sales as CEO Ola Kaellenius signed off on more than 5 billion euros ($5.46 billion) in legal and restructuring charges.

-Shares in the German automaker rose 2% after the earnings which had been flagged in preliminary figures on Jan.
+Shares in the German automaker rose 2% before falling into negative territory after the earnings which had been flagged in preliminary figures on Jan.
 22.

 Mercedes retained its title as the world’s top-selling premium automaker but net profit fell to 2.7 billion euros from 7.6 billion reflecting 4.2 billion euros in charges related to diesel probes and legal proceedings.